apache/nuttx/configs/olimex-stm32-e407/README.txt

     nuttx.hex
     nuttx.bin

-  You can return more kind of files by setting on menuconfig.
+  You can return more kinds of files by setting on menuconfig.

   Flashing the Board
   -----------------